 Our Mission

-Our mission is to discover poetry that raises the hair on our arms, therefore our consciousness; Poetry that excites with passion, syntax, imagery, and craft.
+Our mission is to discover poetry that raises the hair on our arms, therefore our consciousness; poetry that excites with passion, syntax, imagery, and craft.
 Living in Taos, New Mexico, U.S., amid astounding horizontal beauty of mesas, vertical allure of mountains, we are searching too for splendor; intricate and singing.
-Our vision is wide and inviting to both experimental and formal poetry, reviews and essays.
+Our vision is wide and inviting to both experimental and formal poetry, reviews, and essays.

 the invisible